cloudspeak/libcf/README.md

 let template = new Template({
     UsersTable: new Cf.AWS.DynamoDB.Table({
-        KeySchema: [ usersKeySchema ]
+        KeySchema: [ usersKeySchema ],
+        TableName: "Users"
     }),
     UserProfilesTable: new Cf.AWS.DynamoDB.Table({
-        KeySchema: [ usersKeySchema ]
+        KeySchema: [ usersKeySchema ],
+        TableName: "UserProfiles"
     })
 })
 ```

-(Note the use of the static `Cf.AWS.DynamoDB.Table.KeySchema` method - this convenience method simply returns the input without doing anything, however it has type information attached to it, which allows the VSCode's intellisense and type checking to work).
+(Note that although they are called "constructor functions", these convenience methods simply return their input without doing anything.
+However they have type information attached to them, which allows VSCode's intellisense and type checking to work).

 ## Other resource properties